springfall2008/batpred/docs/faq.md

 It's recommended that you don't include the Solcast forecast within your GivEnergy portal to avoid running out of API calls.
 - Check the [Solcast server API status](https://status.solcast.com/) is OK

-## Note, Can not find battery charge curve
+## Note: Can not find battery charge curve

 If you get the message "Note: Can not find battery charge curve, one of the required settings for soc_kw, battery_power and charge_rate are missing from apps.yaml" in the logfile then Predbat is trying to create a battery charge curve but does not have access to the required history information in Home Assistant.